 West Boundary: Beginning at the NW corner of section 5, T4N R3W.
 Thence southerly along the west section line of section 5 to the SW corner of section 5.
 Thence southeasterly in a direct line to the SE corner of the NE 1⁄4 of the NE 1⁄4 of section 8 T4N R3W.
 Thence southerly along the east section line of section 8 T4N R3W to the northerly boundary of the Crown Zellerbach trail.
 Thence easterly along the northern boundary of the Crown Zellerbach trail to a point north of milepost 7 of Scappoose Vernonia Hwy.
-Thence south to the south boundary of the NE 1⁄4 of the NW 1⁄4 of section 16, T4N R3W.
-Thence westerly along the south section line to the SE corner of the NE 1⁄4 of the NE 1⁄4 of section 17 T4N R3W.
-Thence westerly along the south section line of the north half of the north half of section 17 to the east section line of section 18 T4N R3W.
-Thence southerly along the east section line of sections 18, 19, 30, and 31 of T4N R3W to the SW corner of section 32, T4N R3W.
+Thence south to the south boundary of the NE 1⁄4 of the NE 1⁄4 of section 16, T4N R3W.
+Thence westerly along the south section line to the SE corner of the NE 1⁄4 of section 17 T4N R3W.
+Thence westerly along the south section 18 T4N R3W.
+Thence southerly along the south section 18 T4N R3W.
+Thence southerly along the south section 18 T4N R3W.
+Thence southerly along the south section 18 T4N R3W.
+Thence southerly along the south section 18 T4N R3W.
+Thence southerly along the east section line of section 32, T4N R3W.